Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Radiation for Early-Stage Breast Cancer

-Radiation is very good at killing cancer cells, but it can also affect normal cells.
+External beam radiation works well to destroy cancer cells, but it can also harm normal cells.
 This can lead to side effects.
-The most common ones are:

-Most side effects will go away within a few weeks after you finish your treatments.
+Most short-term side effects will go away within a few weeks after you finish treatment.
 But it may take longer to get your energy back.

 Author: Healthwise StaffMedical Review: E. Gregory Thompson MD - Internal MedicineKathleen Romito MD - Family MedicineJimmy Ruiz MD - Hematology, Oncology

 Author: Healthwise Staff